Privilege Escalation

 Mitigation

-• The vulnerability has already been patched by respective vendors.
+• The respective vendors have already patched the vulnerability.
 In Ubuntu 20.04 policykit-1 – 0.105-26ubuntu1.2 version mitigates this weakness.

 • If no patches are available for your operating system, you can remove the SUID-bit from pkexec as temporary mitigation.